nytud/bert_coref_hu/README.md

 # Coreference Resolution on Hungarian Data with BERT

-This repository contains the source code of a corefernce resolver trained on Hungarian data.
+This repository contains the source code of a coreference resolver trained on Hungarian data.

 ## Installation